Reference 04 — Communication flows¶

 Reg->>App: path handle h_sensor_temp

-Note over App,Mem: For build-time literals,<br/>this entire phase is skipped —<br/>the PATH TLV is in .rodata already.
+Note over App,Mem: For build-time literals,<br/>this entire phase is skipped —<br/>the PATH TLV is in .rodata.

-Build-time literals skip the fallible runtime parse: the path_t("/sensor/temp") constructor parses the string literal once at construction (ADR-0054), so a literal path pays no per-call parsing; a runtime string uses the fallible path_t::parse.
-Registering that path once yields the hot-path vertex_t* handle.
+A build-time literal skips the fallible runtime parse: the path constructor parses a string literal once at construction (ADR-0054 — parse-once path constructor), so a literal path pays no per-call parsing, while a runtime string uses the fallible parse entry point.
+Registering that path once yields the hot-path vertex handle.

 Hot-path write through a path handle¶